HaeunK22/22SU-23SP_DMCB/Multisurv+GAENET/README.md

 readr::write_tsv(data, output_path)
 ```

-How to copy a file from A to B
+How to copy a file from A to B:
 ```console
 scp /path/to/file username@B:/path/to/destination
 ```